Home

 Partners

-The HIPERWIND project brings together a strong consortium combining universities and research organisations with industrial end-users.
+HIPERWIND brought together a strong consortium combining universities and research organisations with industrial end-users.
 The partners are DTU (DK), ETH Zürich (CH), EDF (FR), IFP Energies nouvelles (FR), Electric Power Research Institute, Europe (IE), University of Bergen (NO) and DNV (NO).

 Partners